Accumulation Net Benefit model for: Compare the Pair advertising, the Compare the Pair tool and general performance claim in advertising campaigns.

 - The model assumes no additional contributions or withdrawals over the relevant comparison period.

-- The model will be updated annually with 30 June figures (available in approximately October each year).
+- The model will be updated with 30 June and 31 December figures.

 Other assumptions for the Accumulation Net Benefit model

 Performance (Net Benefit) modelling is based on actual reported returns over the stated period.

 When are investment returns credited to members’ accounts?

 The Superannuation Guarantee rate used for each year's calculation is in accordance with the Superannuation Guarantee (Administration) Act.
 The modelling assumes no salary sacrifice or voluntary contributions.